Idan503/MySettingsScreen/README.md

 	  dataTiles.add(seekbarTileData);

 <br/>

+##### Step 1.5
- Adding the new Settings Tiles to the future created Settings Activity:
+ Setting the new tiles data to the future created Settings Activity:

 ```
   MySettingsScreen.getInstance().setTilesData(dataTiles);
 ```
 <br/>

-#### In App's Activities
+#### Step 2 - In App's Activities

-Starting the Settings Activity, from any activity in your app:
+Now we have in our app a ready settings screen with all the tiles that we have initialized in step 1.
+We can now call `initSettingsScreen` to launch the settings screen anytime we want.

 	  main_BTN_settings.setOnClickListener( new View.OnClickListener() {
 	            @Override